SJaynesh/Co-Flutter-ch-02/README.md

 ### * Operators :

 #### 1. Floor Division Operator :
 > * `When we do division between int and int then the value comes in by default point.
-But the value returns to int from the flooor divcon operator.`
+But the value returns to int from the floor division operator.`

 <br>